 A medical withdrawal may carry with it a tuition adjustment for the impacted courses.
-Students receiving financial aid, loans, or veterans' benefits are required to have an exit interview with the Director of Financial Aid.
-For additional information about a medical withdrawal, please contact the Office of Academics by phone at (731) 989-6004 or by email at dsmith@fhu.edu.
+Students receiving financial aid, loans, or veterans' benefits are required to have an exit interview with the director of student financial services.
+For additional information about a medical withdrawal, please contact the associate vice president for academics by phone at (731) 989-6095 or by email at vjohnson@fhu.edu.